Genomics for Social Scientists – Epigenetics

 Maximum 30 participants.

-Researchers from the University of Michigan invite you to apply to the Genomics for Social Scientists – Epigenetics workshop, which will be held virtually, January 2025 (specific dates forthcoming).
+Researchers from the University of Michigan invite you to apply to the Genomics for Social Scientists – Epigenetics workshop, which will be held in-person, June 16-20, 2025 at the Institute for Social Research.
 The purpose of this NIA sponsored workshop on epigenetic research is to familiarize researchers with epigenetic data and to provide instruction on best practices for incorporating these data with social science analyses.
 The workshop focuses on providing reasonable, hands-on training for researchers wanting to analyze epigenetic data in social science research, using the newly released HRS epigenetic data as a model.
 Epigenetic data provide challenges and opportunities that are distinct from both genetic and social science data.
 The workshop uses a mix of live lectures, discussions and hands-on labs.
 Labs will utilize file formats that are identical to the HRS epigenetic data formats so that students will be able to easily apply their lab work to HRS (and many other studies’) data.
 This workshop highlights the unique and powerful aspects of analyzing epigenetic data in combination with social science data and will offer opportunities for interdisciplinary collaboration among attendees and with UM investigators.

 Topics covered include: